suncoast-devs/handbook/lessons/career-looking/interviews.md

       <ul>
         <li>No matter what the issue or what answer you choose, make sure to think out loud!
 If you have different ways of solving the problem, talk through the options before deciding which to use.</li>
         <li>Talking out the problem helps the interviewer see and understand your thought process.</li>
-        <li>Also, the interviewer may recommend one solution over the others because he or she knows that the others may have certain pitfalls or may be outside of the scope of the interview.</li>
+        <li>Also, the interviewer may recommend one solution over the others because he or she knows that the others may have certain pitfalls or maybe outside of the scope of the interview.</li>
       </ul>
     </li>
     <li>Ask for help as needed, and accept it as given.</li>